 CalNEXT has highlighted this technology family as having high impacts within the Technology Category.

-This technology family focuses on the replacement of gas appliances used in housekeeping tasks (white goods), such as cooking and clothes drying, with high-efficiency electric ones.
+This technology family focuses on the replacement of gas appliances used in housekeeping tasks, known as white goods, with high-efficiency electric ones.
 Products include cooking ranges, cooktops, ovens, clothes dryers, and combination washer-dryers.

 ---|---|---|---|---|